Does Peer-Reviewed Research Help Predict Stock Returns?

-Data mining even uncovers the same themes as academic research.
-The accounting ratios that generate the most statistically-significant predictability in the 1963-1980 sample are related to investment (\citet{titman2004capital}), debt issuance (\citet{spiess1999long}), share issuance (\citet{pontiff2008share}), accruals (\citet{sloan1996stock}, inventory growth (\citet{thomas2002inventory}), and earnings surprise (\citet{foster1984earnings}).
-These themes are consistently found in more recent samples too.
-Thus, data mining not only uncovers a similar event-time returns, it also uncovers the same ideas as peer-reviewed research.
-Shockingly, data mining can uncover these themes \textit{decades} before they are published.
+In fact, data mining uncovers many of the same themes as peer-reviewed research.
+Mining the 1963-1980 sample, the most statistically-significant accounting ratios are related to investment (\citealt{titman2004capital}), debt issuance (\citealt{spiess1999long}), equity issuance (\citealt{loughran1995new}), accruals (\citealt{sloan1996stock}), inventory growth (\citealt{thomas2002inventory}), and earnings surprise (\citealt{watts1978systematic}).
+Notably, data mining could have uncovered most of these themes before they were published, sometimes long before.

-Perhaps risk-based research can identify predictors that outperform.
-As described in Cochrane's \citeyearpar{cochrane2009asset} influential textbook, ``the best hope for finding pricing factors that are robust out of sample and across different markets, is to try to understand the fundamental macroeconomic sources of risk.''
-Many of the papers in the \citet{ChenZimmermann2021} dataset do not follow this advice, and motivate their predictors using informal arguments about mispricing.
-Some even lack a clear explanation, and base their conclusions on the strength of their empirical results.
-For example, \citet{banz1981relationship} ends with ``the size effect exists but it is not at all clear why it exists.''

-To address this possibility, we assign predictors to ``risk,'' ``mispricing,'' or ``agnostic'' categories based on the explanation for predictability in the original papers.
-We then compare the post-sample returns of each group.

-The main result remains: risk-based research does not lead to higher post-sample returns compared to data mining.
-If anything, risk-based predictors underperform their data-mined benchmarks.
-We find similar results when categorizing predictors based on the support of a mathematical equilibrium model.
-While there are relatively few predictors supported by formal models, the ones that exist imply that the relationship between modeling rigor and post-sample returns is \textit{negative}.